SwannSG/cheatsheets/OAuth2.0 Services.md

 user = {
     username: // String, unique
     password: // String, hash is stored
-    scope: // Array of strings, added by node app not user }
+    scope: // Array of strings, added by node app not the user }
 ```